Skip to main content

 Lactobacillus gasseri BNR17 and Reduced Abdominal Pain

-Across 3 randomized controlled trials, Lactobacillus gasseri BNR17 showed moderate beneficial effects on reducing abdominal pain in populations with functional constipation or irritable bowel syndrome (IBS).
-All 3 studies reported statistically significant improvements, with effect sizes ranging from moderate to large.
-Doses and study durations were not consistently reported, limiting precise dose-response conclusions.
+Across all 3 studies, Lactobacillus gasseri BNR17 showed beneficial small-sized effects on reducing abdominal pain in adults with functional constipation or irritable bowel syndrome (IBS).
+All studies were randomized controlled trials with statistically significant findings, but the total sample sizes were small (24–55 participants).

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Study durations were not consistently reported, and dosing information was incomplete, making it difficult to generalize optimal use.
+Doses were not consistently reported across studies, limiting dose-specific conclusions.

 Doses used in studies